2016 United Kingdom European Union membership referendum: Disturbances

 On 16 June 2016, a pro-EU Labour MP, Jo Cox, was shot and killed in Birstall, West Yorkshire the week before the referendum by a man calling out "death to traitors, freedom for Britain", and a man who intervened was injured.
 The two rival official campaigns agreed to suspend their activities as a mark of respect to Cox.
 After the referendum, evidence emerged that Leave.EU had continued to put out advertising the day after Jo Cox's murder.
 David Cameron cancelled a planned rally in Gibraltar supporting British EU membership.
 Campaigning resumed on 19 June.
 Polling officials in the Yorkshire and Humber region also halted counting of the referendum ballots on the evening of 23 June to observe a minute of silence.
 The Conservative Party, Liberal Democrats, UK Independence Party and the Green Party all announced that they would not contest the ensuing by-election in Cox's constituency as a mark of respect.

 On polling day itself two polling stations in Kingston upon Thames were flooded by rain and had to be relocated.
 In advance of polling day, concern had been expressed that the courtesy pencils provided in polling booths could allow votes to be later altered.
 Although this was widely dismissed as a conspiracy theory (see: Voting pencil conspiracy theory), some Leave campaigners advocated that voters should instead use pens to mark their ballot papers.
 On polling day in Winchester an emergency call was made to police about "threatening behaviour" outside the polling station.
 After questioning a woman who had been offering to lend her pen to voters, the police decided that no offence was being committed.

 Result

 The final result was announced on Friday 24 June 2016 at 07:20 BST by then-Electoral Commission Chairwoman Jenny Watson at Manchester Town Hall after all 382 voting areas and the twelve UK regions had declared their totals.
 With a national turnout of 72% across the United Kingdom and Gibraltar (representing 33,577,342 people), at least 16,788,672 votes were required to win a majority.
 The electorate voted to "Leave the European Union", with a majority of 1,269,501 votes (3.8%) over those who voted "Remain a member of the European Union".
 The national turnout of 72% was the highest ever for a UK-wide referendum, and the highest for any national vote since the 1992 general election.
-With the national turnout of 72% being the highest for a UK-wide referendum, this roughly calculates to 38% of the entire UK population wanting to leave the European Union and roughly 35% wanting to remain in the European Union.
+Roughly 38% of the UK population voted to leave the EU and roughly 35% voted to remain.